Enrollment Services Center

 - 3 PM: Collection only (Room 0014C)

 - Tuesday: between 7:30 AM and 9:30 AM

 - Thursday: between 7:30 AM and 9:30 AM

-The Enrollment Services Center building has undergone a number of name changes throughout its long history.
-When construction began in 1904, the building was initially named Christian Association Hall.
-The name changed to Alumni Hall in 1905.
-The Alumni Hall name remained in place for more than 100 years until it was changed to the Enrollment Services Center in 2008.
+The Enrollment Services Center building has undergone a number of name changes throughout its history.
+The building was initially named the Christian Association Hall when construction began in 1904.
+However, the name was soon changed to Alumni Hall in 1905.
+The Alumni Hall name remained in place for more than 100 years, until it was recently changed to Enrollment Services Center in 2008.

 The basement was built with a swimming pool, cafe, and bowling alley.
 In 1914, after the opening of the State Gymnasium swimming pool, the Alumni Hall pool was replaced with a larger dining room.
 Also, an addition to the south was built at this time to accommodate a larger kitchen.